leetmaa/KMCLib/python/doc/source/intro.rst

 Python/C++ implementation of the *lattice* KMC method distributed under the GPLv3 license.
 See the :ref:`about` section for details.

-You can always find the latest stable version
+You can always find the latest stable version of the program
 here: https://github.com/leetmaa/KMCLib/releases

+If you use KMCLib in your research please **cite** the scientific paper describing the program [Ref.8]_.

 This documentation describes version 1.0.0

 Why KMC?
 ---------------------------